calebh/calebh.github.io/_posts/2018-6-5-Continuous-Approximations-of-Logical-Functions.md

 sigmoid(x) = 1 / (1+e^(-x))
 ```

 The two easiest logical operations to convert to continuous form are AND and NOT.
 Writing AND in terms of a simple multiplication keeps many of the same properties as the discrete version.
 When both arguments to AND are 1, the result is 1.
-In any other cases the input remains small, which is what we desire.
+In any other cases the output remains small, which is what we desire.
 This effect is maintained even when there are multiple arguments to AND.
 The NOT function is even simpler: it is simply 1-x.

 ```txt
 and(x, y) = x * y